 - To successfully anchor a boat at the beach, this requires two anchors a bow and a stern anchor.
 Make sure to buy a pair of the best beach anchor for boat.

-- The bow anchor should be a Danforth anchor in soft sandy areas to dig well into the seabed for excellent holding capability.
+- The bow anchor should be a Danforth anchor otherwise known as a sand anchor for boat because it digs into the soft seabed for excellent holding capability.

 - The stern anchor can also be a Danforth style because it is the best anchor for anchoring a boat; however, a stable tree, rock, or another form of an anchor will also work just as well.